top of page

 2. Lumiere Essay Competition

-Description: Organized by the Lumiere Research Scholar Program, it encourages high-school students to explore research-oriented writing in multiple disciplines.
+Description: Organised by the Lumiere Research Scholar Program, it encourages high-school students to explore research-oriented writing in multiple disciplines.
 (Winners get a scholarship to Lumiere Research programs)

 Eligibility: Global high-school students (Grades 8–12).